RocketChat/docs-old/developer-guides/rest-api/users/setavatar/README.md

 # Set Avatar

+Set a user’s avatar by uploading a file or providing a URL.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |
 | `/api/v1/users.setAvatar` | `yes` | `POST` |